dacsson/lamarik/README.md

 Also, the runtime has some quirks, which led to a number of bugs when translating and linking with Zig.
 Some functions and logic were used in this Rust version almost verbatim.

+> [!WARNING]
+> If you are a student in this course (Virtualization and Virtual Machines) and you want to do these assignments in Rust - _don't_.
+It is just much much more painfull to do/get credits.
+You have been warned!

 # Usage

 ## Building